-Professor of Marine Affairs Dennis Nixon was appointed Director of the Rhode Island Sea Grant Program on July 1, 2013.
-Rhode Island Sea Grant is a partnership of the University of Rhode Island, the National Oceanic and Atmospheric Administration, and the State of Rhode Island.
-It has a 40-year history of funding coastal and ocean research at institutions throughout the state as well as running high-quality extension programs that address the needs of resource managers and users.
-Previously, Nixon served as the Associate Dean for Research and Administration at the Graduate School of Oceanography at the University of Rhode Island from August 2009 - June 2013.
-In that role, he was responsible for the administration of the 200+ acre campus, pier, and the 185’ Research Vessel Endeavor.
-Prior to that, he served for 8 years as the Associate Dean of Academic Affairs at the College of the Environment and Life Sciences.
-He has been a Professor of Marine Affairs at the University of Rhode Island for the past 37 years, teaching courses in the area of marine and coastal law.
+Professor of Marine Affairs Dennis Nixon has served as the Director of the Rhode Island Sea Grant Program since July 2013.
+In that role, he leads a multi-million dollar research and education program devoted to using scientific knowledge to improve the management of Rhode Island’s coastal waters.
+Prior to that, he served for four years as the Associate Dean for Research and Administration at the Graduate School of Oceanography at the University of Rhode Island, where he was responsible for the administration of the 200+ acre campus, pier, and the 185’ Research Vessel Endeavor.
+He served the previous 8 years as the Associate Dean of Academic Affairs at the College of the Environment and Life Sciences, also at the University of Rhode Island.
+He has been a faculty member at the University of Rhode Island for the past 37 years, teaching courses in the area of marine and coastal law.
 He is particularly proud of the thousands of former students now working in marine industries, government, law and science.

 A marine lawyer by training, he is a member of the Maritime Law Association of the United States and the Rhode Island Bar.
-He is the Secretary and General Counsel for the Point Club, a fishing vessel insurance cooperative he helped found over 25 years ago.
-He is one of the three founders of the International Marina Institute, which provides educational programs and certification for professionals in the marine industry.
-Under a grant from the National Science Foundation, he is also the legal advisor and risk manager for the University National Oceanographic Laboratory System, and has been providing advice to all of the US academic research vessel fleet for the past 26 years.
-At URI, Dennis is the founding Chair of the Small Research Vessel Control Board and is the primary author of the University Small Boat Manual.
-He also chairs URI’s Conflict of Interest Management Committee, which is concerned with the commercialization of university-generated intellectual property.
+He is the Secretary and General Counsel for the Point Club, a fishing vessel insurance cooperative he helped found over 20 years ago.
+He is one of the three founders of the International Marina Institute, which provides educational programs and certification for professionals in the marine industry around the world.
+Under a grant from the National Science Foundation, he is also the legal advisor and risk manager for the University National Oceanographic Laboratory System, and has been providing advice to all of the US academic research vessel fleet for the past 27 years.
 He has lectured on marine law topics in 27 states and 25 countries on 6 continents.
 He is the author of over 50 articles and the casebook Marine and Coastal Law, first published in 1994 and released in a second edition in 2010.

 Professor Nixon earned his Bachelor’s degree in history at Xavier University, his law degree at the University of Cincinnati, a Master of Marine Affairs at the University of Rhode Island, a Certificate on International Institutions at the University of Geneva, and a Certificate in Ocean Law from Harvard Law School.
 He is an avid sailor on vessels of all sizes, and races his own boat weekly on Narragansett Bay.